ROHIT-IIT-MANDI/Web-Development/Web-Development/README.md

 + DataBase
     1. To be updated by Rohit
 + Frontend
-    1. To be updated by Uttpal & Nitin
+    1. To be updated by Uttpal & Rohit

 ### Byee for now